KoljaB/RealtimeSTT/docs/fastapi-server.md

 RealtimeSTT.
 It serves a local browser UI and exposes a WebSocket endpoint that streams microphone audio into per-session recorder state machines.

+This reference server is intended for source checkouts.
+It is not installed by the PyPI wheel; keeping it source-only keeps the wheel lean and avoids adding web-server dependencies for users who only need the recorder/API library.
+For pip-only installs, use the Python recorder/API examples instead.
+If you want the FastAPI reference server, clone the repository or install from Git.

 ## Install

 ```bash